Organised by the Lane Cove Historical Society Inc. (LCHS)

 An essay (illustrated where appropriate) of 5,000 to 7,000 words,

-An Oral History produced digitally as a video or audio recording on USB stick or disc of 30-45 minutes duration.
-This must be accompanied by a written transcription.
+An Oral History produced digitally as a video or audio recording on a USB stick or disc of 30-45 minutes duration.
+This must be accompanied by a written transcription ( in Microsoft Word Format).

 The 2017 LANE COVE HISTORICAL SOCIETY History Prize winner is Simon Cole, for his work celebrating the life of Lane Cove’s Les Heap.